 Are Snow Peas Good for Guinea Pigs?

-Although snow peas are high in vitamin C, vitamin A, vitamin K, magnesium, phosphorus, potassium, folates, and choline, they are also high in calcium, which is not good for guinea pigs.
+Snow peas are packed with vitamin C, vitamin A, vitamin K, magnesium, potassium, and choline.
+The downside is they’re also high in calcium, which guinea pigs need to consume carefully.

 Snow Peas Are High in Vitamin C